CumpsD/financial-converter/README.md

 ## Usage

+* Drop your Argenta files in the Argenta folder.
+* Drop your BNP Paribas files in the Fortis folder.
 * Drop your CODA files in the Coda folder.
 * Drop your Curve files in the Curve folder.
-* Drop your BNP Paribas files in the Fortis folder.
 * Have a look at the `appsettings.json` file to configure mappings.
 * Run the program
 * Collect your resulting files from your configured folders.